-Students must be undertaking an Honours degree with The University of Adelaide, Flinders University or University of South Australia in the following priority areas for the Trust:
+Students must be undertaking an Honours degree with the University of Adelaide, Flinders University or University of South Australia in the following priority areas for the Trust:

-- Agriculture and food production
+- agriculture and food production

-- Water, energy and climate change
+- water, energy and climate change

-- Advanced manufacturing and new technologies
+- advanced manufacturing and new technologies

-- Health sciences and enabling technologies
+- health sciences and enabling technologies

-- Mining and resources development.
+- mining and resources development.

-Applications close Friday 19 January 2018
+Applications for the 2019 scholarships close Friday 18 January 2019.

 Being awarded an Honours scholarship does not preclude recipients from applying for a Playford Trust PhD scholarship.
 Students undertaking an MPhil instead of Honours will also be considered for scholarships.

 The Trust will also consider a case where the university feels that a particular student has had to overcome a significant disadvantage that may have affected, to some degree, their academic record.
 In such instances, as part of the recommendation process, the university should indicate the nature of the disadvantage and make a case for its confidence in the ultimate success of the student in making an impact in their chosen field.

 It is essential that the applicant’s supervisor or an academic referee (e.g. dean of school/faculty, or lecturer) provides a supporting comment about the student’s achievements, character and leadership potential.